Prathamesh-Jadhav-Pydev/Prathamesh-Jadhav-Pydev/README.md

 <h3> Hey there👋!
 I'm Prathmesh Jadhav.</h2>

 - 👋 Hi, I’m @Prathamesh-Jadhav-Pydev
-- 👀 I’m interested in Python and Golang Developer
+- 👀 I’m interested in Front end as well as Python and Golang Developer
 - 🌱 I’m currently learning HTML,CSS,JavaScript,Python,Golang,MySql.
 - 💞️ I’m looking to collaborate on for next project
 - 📫 How to reach me email me prathameshj680@gmail.com or through instagram @prathamesh_jadhav_2022